top of page

 image: EarthHero

-5. Rather than using paper or plastic bags, switch to a reusable lunchbox or lunch bag.
+Say goodbye to paper and plastic bags.
+Switch to a reusable lunchbox or lunch bag.
 You can easily find lunchboxes at most stores, and an insulated lunchbox will keep your lunch cold until it is time to eat.
 Or, get creative and make your own lunch box by reusing items you have on hand.

 reusable school lunch bags